 Costs In Fall

 Hotels begin to lower prices after the school holidays in Summer.
-You can find good deals in Tusayan, Valle and Williams as availability starts to open up, particularly on weekdays.
+You can find good deals in Tusayan, Valle and at hotels in Williams as availability starts to open up, particularly on weekdays.

 The further into Fall you go, the more chance of picking up a great price on a hotel room.
 You do not have to worry about a Fall foliage leaf-peeping season at Grand Canyon driving up prices in October.